mproctor13/ledclockwx/README.md

 simply uninstall the old version and install the new version, as noted above.
 However, during the uninstall, the extension manager will remove the configuration settings (described in the next section).
 If you have modified any of them, make a note of them before the uninstall.
-(One easy way to do that is to simply rename the `[ledclockwx]` section to something else.
+(One easy way to do that is to simply rename the `[LedClockwx]` section to something else.
 That will prevent the extension manager from removing the whole section.)

 ## Configuration